How to select Chester Step Test height

 The 20cm step is often used by individuals UNDER the age of 40.
 They may take little to no regular exercise and may be overweight.
 People who use this step height may not achieve level three on the test with a higher step.
 This would result in them not getting an estimated Vo2 max score.

-When testing people over the age of 60, we recommend the lower of the two step heights used:
+When testing people over the age of 60, we recommend the lower of the two-step heights used:

 There are two reasons for selecting these step heights.
 For the fitter individual over the age of 60, the lower step height is unlikely to elevate the heart rate to 80%.
-Even at the stepping rate required of level 5.
-For unfit individuals or the elderly and overweight, the 12inch step will likely be too high.
+Even at the stepping rate required for level 5.
+For unfit individuals or the elderly and overweight, the 8inch step will likely be too high.
 This will make the heart rate elevate too fast or even pass 80% at level one which is the slowest stepping rate.
 It may also leave the person a little stiff and achy particularly the following day.
 This may happen even after 2 to 4 minutes of stepping activity.
 Here is a working example of correct step height choice.

 If using the test with unfit individuals a 6 or 8-inch step would be most suitable.
 If you are testing those that take regular exercise and are not overweight, then the 10 or 12-inch step is best.
 An example being workplace fitness assessment used by the Police or Fire Service.